 After two sessions, she still didn’t like any of the photos very much and told me she wasn’t submitting one.
 I pleaded and begged her for over a month.
 As the deadline was fast approaching, I warned her they might use her picture from her school ID and asked again if she was sure she wanted to go this route.
 She was, so I decided to let it go.

 Yes, I could have picked a photo my daughter didn’t like and submitted it behind her back, but I know her, and it wouldn’t have ended well.

 She also doesn’t seem interested in senior activities like dressing up for spirit week, getting involved in the fundraisers, going to project graduation, or attending the senior trip.
 The more I ask her about these events, the more irritated she gets.

 I’m afraid my daughter will regret not doing senior-year activities

-I fear she might regret it later and feel like she’s missing out if she doesn’t sign up and do these things on time (which I’m pretty sure she’s not going to do).
-And so, while other parents are talking about how excited their senior is for the year’s festivities, I have to honor my daughter and let her call the shots here.
+I fear she might regret it later and feel like she’s missing out if she doesn’t sign up and do these things on time (which I’m pretty sure she won’t do).
+And so, while other parents talk about how excited their senior is for the year’s festivities, I have to honor my daughter and let her call the shots here.

 Her senior year is her senior year.
 She gets to do it her way.
-She’s happy, well-adjusted, and loves the things she does outside school, like her job at an assisted living facility, her circle of friends, and her time with animals.
+She’s happy, well-adjusted, and loves what she does outside school, like her job at an assisted living facility, circle of friends, and time with animals.
 This is her life, and she’s told me that these senior activities don’t feel important to her, and she doesn’t want to do any of them.